reijiren/Telegram/README.md

 ## About The Project

-Hirejob is an application for job seekers and post their professional background such as job experience and portfolio.
-There are 2 types of users: Workers and Recruiters.
-Workers are able to post their job Experience and Portfolio on their profile, and Recruiters may contact any Workers for further hiring information.
-Hirejob is developed using Next JS Framework in Frontend, Express JS for API, and PostgreSQL for Database.
+Telegram is a realtime chat application.
+Users are able to find other user contacts and send messages and files to them.
+Users might take a look at their profile information, such as bio, email and photo profile.
+Telegram is developed using React JS in Frontend, Express JS for API, and PostgreSQL for Database.

 ### Built With